Anna-Halaapiapi/holbertonschool-higher_level_programming/python-everything_is_object/task_29_Blog.md

 On a similar note, immutable objects behave differently because they can't be changed in place as we saw earlier.
 If you 'modify' an immutable object, Python creates a new object in memory and the original remains unchanged.
 This means aliasing is safe for immutable objects, since no variable can accidentally change the value of another.

 ## How arguments are passed to functions and what does that imply for mutable and immutable objects?
-When passing arguments to functions in Python, what we are actually passing are the variables that reference the actual objects in memory.
-This means that the function will receive the reference to the original object, not a copy of the original object.
+In Python, arguments are passed to functions using a mechanism called 'pass by assignment'.
+This means the function gets a reference to the original object in memory, not a copy.
+The function creates its own new local variable that points to the same object that was passed in.

-As functions receive a reference to the original object, this implies that mutable objects can be changed within a function, whereas immutable objects cannot be changed within a function.
+As functions receive a reference to the original object, this implies that underlying mutable objects can be changed within a function, whereas underlying immutable objects cannot be changed within a function.

 - In this example, we pass the variable that references a mutable object in memory to a function.
 The function modifies the same list object in memory:
 ```python